 Which of my donations are valid?

-Any donation except CAF or Give as you Earn, made to Practical Action (including those made via Standing Order and Direct Debit) on or after 6 April 2002 are eligible under the Gift Aid scheme, if you are a UK tax payer.
+Any donation except CAF or Give as you Earn, made to Practical Action (including those made via Standing Order and Direct Debit) are eligible under the Gift Aid scheme, if you are a UK tax payer.
 Donations made through CAF and payroll giving are exempt and are not eligible under the Gift Aid scheme as the tax has already been reclaimed.

 What is the minimum value of a Gift Aid donation?

 There is no longer a minimum value.
 Provided you have paid the necessary Income and/or Capital Gains Tax, all gifts of all sizes are eligible.

 Just let us know the date and we will take care of the rest.